AKUA MIND BODY

 Founded in 2004 with Simon & Schuster Children’s Publishing, and evaluated by GLSEN research.

-No Name-Calling Week was inspired by James Howe’s novel The Misfits about students who, after experiencing name-calling, run for student council on a No Name-Calling platform.
+No Name-Calling Week was inspired by James Howe’s novel The Misfits, which is about students who, after experiencing name-calling, run for student council on a No Name-Calling platform.

 No Name-Calling Week is rooted in the idea of #KindnessInAction, not merely recognizing the importance of kindness, but actively adding kindness into our every action”.